PenguinsAreSuperCool/MacroAnalysis/README.md

 To go around this problem, I even tried to do data fetching client-side, but that didn't work because of CORS issues.
 I'm really limited by the technology of my time.

-The website can be accessed in MacroAnalysis.app
+The website can be accessed in https://MacroAnalysis.app